anquanscan/sec-tools/README.md

 [turtlepower](https://github.com/kintsugi-sec/turtlepower): Turtlepower is a collection of scripts I use to make boring repetive tasks I do in pentesting such as file transfers and setting up shells happen quick and easy so I can focus my energy on pwning.
 [DorkGoogle](https://github.com/Xnuvers007/DorkGoogle): This program For searching with optimal searching
 [rctf-scenario3](https://github.com/aliasrobotics/rctf-scenario3): Robotics CTF scenario 3
 [iGPU-Leak](https://github.com/HE-Wenjian/iGPU-Leak): [CVE-2019-14615] iGPU Leak: An Information Leakage Vulnerability on Intel Integrated GPU
+[security-bookmarks](https://github.com/davidclarke-au/security-bookmarks): A collection of Security Bookmarks